platformsh/platformsh-docs/src/development/troubleshoot.md

 1. Use [SSH](/development/access-site.md) to connect to your environment.
 Find any long-running cron jobs on the environment by running `ps afx`.
 Once you have identified the long running process on the environment, kill it.
 2. If you're performing "Sync", "Merge", or "Activate" on an environment and the process is stuck, use [SSH](/development/access-site.md) to connect to the parent environment and identify any long running cron jobs with `ps afx`.
 Kill the job(s) if you see any.
-3. If you couldn't find any long running process on your environment or parent environment, or you cannot use SSH to connect to your environment, please create a [support ticket](https://platform.sh/support).

 Stuck builds should automaticly be killed after one hour.
 If they are stuck for a longer period please create [support ticket](https://platform.sh/support).